tedhchen/ESS-ResearchDesign/assignments.md

 - facilitate discussion during class
 - if there are two discussion leaders, they should coordinate to avoid overlapping content

+## "What is theory and what is it good for?"
+Short Writing Assignment
+Drawing on the readings and discussions from weeks 1-3, discuss  what you think "theory" is, and why might it be good (or bad) for the scientific endeavor.
+Your discussion should engage with (and cite) the assigned readings and beyond, but it should not be a simple summary of what others have said.
+It is a think piece with arguments grounded in existing work.
+- the discussion should be about 1000 words
+- due on Sep 12

 ## Research Design Project
 The major assignment in this course is to produce a publication-level and implementable research design.